WordPress/gutenberg/lib/experimental/sync/README.md

 # Signaling Server Documentation

 The signaling server allows multiple clients to exchange messages with each other through various communication topics.

-Clients can subscribe and unsubscribe to these topics.
-To retrieve messages, clients can send GET requests.
-They can also perform actions such as subscribing to topics, unsubscribing from topics, publishing messages in specific topics, or pinging the server by sending POST requests.
+Topics are not defined upfront, but clients define them by subscribing to them.
+By subscribing to a given topic, the client tells the server to keep track of its unread messages in the given topic.
+By unsubscribing from a topic, the client tells the server to free the bookeeping it maintains for the given client and topic.

-Every client must have a unique identifier (which can be randomly generated).
-This identifier should be included as a parameter named "subscriber_id" in every GET or POST request.
+Every client communicates with the server via `GET` or `POST`.
+Clients must have a unique identifier, which can be randomly generated.
+This identifier should be included as a parameter named `subscriber_id` in every request.

+Available operations:

+- Subscribe to topics
+- Unsubscribe from topics
+- Publish a message
+- Read pending messages
-## Sending messages to the server
+- Ping the server

-To send a message to the server, the client needs to send a POST request with its `subscriber_id` and the `message` to be sent.
-The message should be a JSON string that includes its type, topics (or topic, depending on the type), and the data to be transmitted for messages of type publish.
-The type can be one of the following options: `subscribe`, `unsubscribe`, `publish`, `ping`, depending on the desired action the client wants to execute.
-The details of each action are documented below.
-If the action is executed successfully by the server, the server will respond with `{"result":"ok"}`.

-### Subscribe to topics
+## Subscribe to topics

-To subscribe to a set of topics, a client must send a POST request with the following parameters:
+To subscribe to a set of topics, a client must send a `POST` request with the following parameters:

 - `subscriber_id`: Subscriber ID of the client.
+- `action`: should be set to `gutenberg_signaling_server`.
 - `message`:
-    - `type`: Should be set as `subscribe`.
+    - `type`: should be set to `subscribe`.
-    - `topics`: An array of topics that the client is no longer interested in reading messages from, e.g., ["WordPress"].
+    - `topics`: array of topics that the client is interested in reading messages from, e.g., `[ 'WordPress', 'Drupal' ]`.

+If the action is executed successfully by the server, the server will respond with `{"result":"ok"}`.

-#### Sample request
+### Sample request

 ```js
 await (
 	await fetch( window.wp.ajax.settings.url, {
 		body: new URLSearchParams( {